ClementTsang/dircs/README.md

 [releases](https://github.com/ClementTsang/dircs/releases), with the latest releases found [here](https://github.com/ClementTsang/dircs/releases/latest).

-To use them, download the appropriate binary for your system and run the binary as needed.
+To use them, download the appropriate binary for your system and run the binary.

 ## Usage